-If it does become infected, a doctor will usually recommend removal of the appendix by appendectomy.
+If it acquires an infection, a doctor will usually recommend removing the appendix with an appendectomy.

-According to the American College of Surgeons, if the appendix did not rupture, a person may usually go home after 1 or 2 days in the hospital.
+According to the American College of Surgeons, if the appendix did not rupture, a person usually may go home after 1 or 2 days in the hospital.
 However, doctors increasingly release individuals on the same day following the procedure, as

-A person will need to stay for longer at the hospital if their appendix has ruptured.
-Here, they will receive powerful antibiotics and remain under observation for any signs of complications.
+A person will need to stay longer at the hospital if their appendix has ruptured.
+In these cases, they will receive strong antibiotics and remain under observation for any signs of complications.

-People should avoid driving, drinking alcohol, and operating machinery for up to 2 days after surgery.
+People should avoid driving, drinking alcohol, and operating machinery for up to 2 days after an appendectomy.
 They should also refrain from making important decisions because the anesthetic can make it difficult to think clearly for a couple of days.

-A doctor will talk to the individual about activity restrictions and expected recovery time.
-Activity restrictions will typically apply for up to 14 days after the appendectomy.
+A doctor will speak with the individual about activity restrictions and expected recovery times.
+These activity restrictions will typically last between 2 and 4 weeks after the appendectomy.

 Most children can return to school within 1 week of the surgery if their appendix did not rupture and within 2 weeks if it did.

-As they awake from surgery, a person will feel groggy and may have trouble thinking clearly.
-They should notify a healthcare professional if they feel nauseated or in pain.
+As they wake from surgery, a person will likely feel groggy and may have trouble thinking clearly.
+They should notify a healthcare professional if they experience nausea or are in pain.

-After some time in the recovery unit, the person will be able to go home or to a hospital room.
+After some time in the recovery unit, a healthcare professional will often transfer the person to a hospital room.
 At this time, they can start drinking small sips of clear liquids.
-They should not advance their diet to solid foods until they are sure that their body can tolerate clear liquids.
+However, they should not advance to solid foods until they are sure their body can tolerate clear liquids.

-Before a person goes home, their doctor will usually give them some tips for improving their recovery and reducing the risk of infection.
+Before an individual goes home, their doctor will usually give them some tips for improving their recovery and reducing the risk of infection.

 Tips for aiding recovery after an appendectomy include:

-- Refraining from lifting any objects heavier than 10 pounds for 3–5 days following laparoscopic surgery or 10–14 days after open surgery.
+- Refraining from lifting heavy objects: Avoid lifting items heavier than 10 pounds for 3–5 days following laparoscopic surgery or 10–14 days after open surgery.

-- Washing the hands thoroughly with warm water and soap before touching the area close to an incision site.
+- Washing the hands thoroughly: Wash with warm water and soap before touching the area close to an incision site.

-- Following the medical team’s instructions regarding bathing.
-Most surgeons will recommend refraining from showering until at least the second day after surgery.
+- Following the medical team’s instructions regarding bathing: Most surgeons recommend refraining from showering until at least the second day after surgery.

-- Checking the bandages for signs of infection, which can include thick, strong-smelling drainage or redness and pain at the incision site.
+- Checking the bandages for signs of infection: These can include thick, strong-smelling drainage or redness and pain at the incision site.

-- Refraining from wearing tight clothing that could rub against the incision sites and cause discomfort.
+- Refraining from wearing tight clothing: This could rub against the incision sites and cause discomfort.

-- Using pain relievers as necessary to minimize discomfort.
-Narcotic pain medications can cause constipation.
+- Using pain relievers to minimize any discomfort: Narcotic pain medications can cause constipation.
 As a result, a doctor may prescribe a stool softener and recommend an increased water intake to reduce the likelihood of a bowel obstruction.

-- Holding a pillow over the stomach and applying firm pressure before coughing or moving to minimize strain on the incision sites.
+- Holding a pillow over the stomach: Use this to apply firm pressure before coughing or moving to minimize strain on the incision sites.
 This practice is known as splinting.

-A person should notify their doctor if they experience any of the following during their recovery.
-These symptoms could indicate complications:
+A person should notify their doctor if they experience any of the following symptoms during their recovery: